Mining to Saudi Arabia

 kaolin.
 Over 40 types of mineral deposits have been identified so far in

-the Kingdom, with at least 15 industrial minerals with potential to be extracted.
+the Kingdom, with at least 15 industrial minerals with potential for

-direct and indirect contribution of the sector to the Kingdom’s GDP is
+Currently, the direct and indirect contribution of the sector to the

 The development of the mining sector occupies a prominent position in Saudi